executablebooks/mdformat/README.md

 ### Why not use [Prettier](https://github.com/prettier/prettier) instead?

 Mdformat is pure Python code!
-Python and pip are pre-installed on virtually any Linux distribution, and Python is pre-installed on macOS, meaning that typically little to no additional installations are required to run mdformat.
+Python is pre-installed on macOS and virtually any Linux distribution, meaning that typically little to no additional installations are required to run mdformat.
-Prettier requires Node.js/npm.
 This argument also holds true when using together with [pre-commit](https://github.com/pre-commit/pre-commit) (also Python).
+Prettier on the other hand requires Node.js/npm.

 Prettier suffers from [numerous](https://github.com/prettier/prettier/issues?q=is%3Aopen+label%3Alang%3Amarkdown+label%3Atype%3Abug+) bugs, many of which cause changes in Markdown AST and rendered HTML.